stevebuik/ns-clone/README.md

 The clone api uses multi-methods to allow open extension of any application context shape and interceptor chains.

-## The original use-case
+## Original use-case

 A wrapper for the Datomic API functions available in all libs i.e. the lowest common denominator set of functions from the Client AND Peer libraries.

-This is useful when want local dev/test against a local "mem" database but want to run your code in production against the Cloud/Client API.
+Useful when want local dev/test against a local "mem" database but want to run your code in production against the Cloud/Client API.

+This use-case is used as the sample and test source in this project.
+It also provides the clone namespace for any project needing consistent peer vs client code.

 The **datomic-peer-clone** sub-project has an implementation of the delegate interceptors for use with the Peer API.